A change manager at work.

 • Improved decision-making.
 When a change is implemented successfully and with minimal adverse outcomes, it provides an example for future decision-making.
 Effective change management strategies can be replicated and used for other organisational decisions.

 • Improved communication.
 Having open lines of communication throughout periods of change can trickle into other areas.
-Communication processes and channels can be improved, and employees may feel encouraged to communicate more frequently and openly.
+Communication processes and channels can be improved and employees may feel encouraged to communicate more frequently and openly.

 • Less stress in the workplace.
 Being a part of changes that occur, rather than being told about them, is an outcome of effective change management.
 This type of inclusion makes for a less stressful work environment, mainly when future transitions occur.